If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Diabetic Foot Care

 Diabetes affects millions of people every year.
-The condition can damage blood vessels in many parts of the body, especially the feet.
+Diabetes can damage blood vessels in many parts of the body, including the feet.
 Because of this, taking care of your feet is essential if you have diabetes, and having a podiatrist help monitor your foot health is highly recommended.

 The Importance of Caring for Your Feet